railwayapp/docs/src/docs/tutorials/proximity-steering.md

 layout="responsive"
 width={1060} height={585} quality={100} />

-Thats all for the setup, you can now open your domain and Cloudflare will automatically route your requests to the Railway service you are in closest proximity to.
+That's all for the setup!
+You can now open your domain and Cloudflare will automatically route your requests to the Railway service you are in closest proximity to.